 Does adding AI to an app always improve the user experience?
 No. AI features that are poorly trained, insufficiently tested, or solving the wrong problem actively degrade user experience.
 The most common failure mode: adding AI because it is expected rather than because it solves a specific user problem.
 A rule of thumb: if you cannot articulate the user problem being solved before proposing the AI solution, the feature is not ready.

 What is the biggest mistake companies make when adding AI to their apps?
 Skipping the problem definition step.
 Teams frequently decide on the AI feature first (“we should add a chatbot”) and work backward to justify it, rather than identifying the user problem (“users are spending 20 minutes on a configuration workflow that should take 2 minutes”) and asking whether AI is the right solution.
 The result is features that ship, see low adoption, and quietly get deprecated.
-This is the pattern behind the 70% enterprise AI project failure rate.

 Working with an AI Development Partner